FenrisWolfe/learning-journal/README.md

 # learning-journal
+learning-journal

-This is my journal of my journey into software developement
+In this repo I will keep track of my daily journey into coding 201.

+This class is awesome, so far.....